English subsidy of James VI: The Maitland service

 On 26 September 1589 the Maitlands made an inventory of a gilt silver service, known collectively a "cupboard" after the furniture with shelves where such silver was displayed at mealtimes.
 Part of the service came from Thomas Foulis.
 Other silver pieces were probably from £2,000 sterling worth of silver and silk fabrics given to James VI by Elizabeth.
+In 1600, Lady Russell wrote that she had obtained some of the silk fabric intended to be sent to the royal wedding in Scotland and had it made into a gown and petticoat as a gift for Elizabeth I.

 Master John Colville had arrived in Scotland on 22 September with the silver, which was supplied by Alderman Martin.
 The silver service was taken to Denmark-Norway and gifts from it were given to dignitaries.
 James gave silver plate from the service to Steen Brahe and Axel Gyldenstierne in Oslo, The remainder became the king's gift to Maitland.
 A gift of silver was mentioned again in March 1594.
 James VI wrote to Robert Bowes asking that John Colville should be reimbursed for his services from the subsidy to the tune of £1266 sterling, and noted that despite rumours against he had delivered the silver plate.